-Dinner: Lettuce salad with avocado (and more lemon and lime juice if you’d like), pork tenderloin roast, and sautéed Brussel sprouts and mushrooms.
+Dinner: Lettuce salad with avocado (and more lemon and lime juice if you’d like), pork tenderloin roast, and sautéed Brussels sprouts and mushrooms.

 Breakfast: Three scrambled eggs with sautéed spinach, tarragon, and shrimp.

-Snack: Nuts (doesn’t have to be the same nuts every day – Feel free to experiment and find your favourite!).
+Snack: Nuts (doesn’t have to be the same nuts every day – Feel free to experiment and find your favorite!).

 Lunch: A grilled turkey burger with sliced tomato, lettuce, and sautéed mushrooms with some kale chips.